zaboople/essay/Software/ORMsFail.md

-# Why ORM's Are't Practical
+# Why ORM's Fail Us

 ORM stands for Object Relational....
 Management?
 Manager?
 Something like that.
 It's supposed to be about solving the "object-relational mismatch", which is this idea that relational databases are a bit "wrong", in that they don't respect our ideas about "objects".
 Once upon a time there were even lots of people working on the idea of an "object-oriented database", resulting in numerous failed and bygone products.